Ktiseos-Nyx/qss_themes/README.md

 ## The Collection

 ### 🌟 **Geocities Deux** - Starfield Edition
 The ultimate "so bad it's good" aesthetic.
 Semi-transparent widgets let a tiling starfield background shine through, while maintaining just enough readability to be functional.
 Peak 90s web design energy.
+Current limitation of QSS means that the PNG system and the starfield isn't working.

 ### 🎮 **Final Fantasy 6 Classic** (Windows 3.1 Blue)
 Inspired by the menu systems of classic JRPGs.
 Deep blues, clean lines, and that satisfying "click" feeling of well-designed interfaces before everything became flat and boring.